awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.MySQL.md

 1. Choose **Create database**\.

-   To view the master user name and password for the DB instance, choose **View credential details**\.
+   To view the master username and password for the DB instance, choose **View credential details**\.

-   You can use the user name and password that appears to connect to the DB instance as the master user\.
+   You can use the username and password that appears to connect to the DB instance as the master user\.
 **Important**
 You can't view the master user password again\.
 If you don't record it, you might have to change it\.
 If you need to change the master user password after the DB instance is available, you can modify the DB instance to do so\.
 For more information about modifying a DB instance, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.